vogelito/glacierprotocol/_docs/overview.md

 attracted widespread Expert Advisory or Community Review.

-CryptoGlacier and CryptoGlacierScript, the CryptoGlacier companion software, are **open source**:.
+CryptoGlacier and CryptoGlacierScript, the CryptoGlacier companion software, are **open source**.
 The code is straightforward and well-commented to facilitate easy review for flaws or vulnerabilities.
 [View it on Github](https://github.com/vogelito/CryptoGlacierProtocol).